 Habit, a California startup once backed by Campbell Soup, has been getting significant press attention for its tech, which gathers data from bloodwork and genetic testing and spits out personalized recommendations for macronutrient ratios and meals based on its findings.

 Unfortunately, along with the Elon Musks, there are likely to be a handful of Elizabeth Holmes-types who are making grandiose promises based on technology and research that just isn’t there yet.
 And given the early stage of the research, it’s difficult to figure out who’s who.

-On the one hand, personalizing dietary advice has been shown to result in more significant and “appropriate” dietary changes for the individual (see the enlightening Food4Me study).
+On the one hand, personalized dietary advice has been shown to result in more significant and “appropriate” dietary changes for the individual (see the enlightening Food4Me study).
 However, any service that claims to unequivocally know your optimum diet either just arrived here in a Delorean from the future, or they’re not being honest.